Macauley Island: Historical eruptions and hydrothermal activity

 Macauley Island is considered to be a dormant volcano.
-An eruption supposedly took place in 1825 at a "Brimstone Island" 45 km west of Macauley Island, while another was reported 1 December 1887 north-northeast.
+An eruption supposedly took place in 1825 at a "Brimstone Island" 45 km west of Macauley Island, and another was reported 1 December 1887 north-north-east.
 These locations may be erroneous given the absence of bathymetric structures coinciding with their location, but they may be historical eruptions of the Macauley Island volcano.
 There are anecdotal reports of earthquakes, and a faint smell of sulfur was reported at the northern cliffs, next to the oldest rocks of Macauley Island.

 Hydrothermal activity occurs in the submarine Macauley Cone, where white fluids and occasional bubbles emanate from rocks and chimney-shaped vents.
-Elemental sulfur occurs around the vents, which release warm (112 C) acidic mineral-rich waters with a brine-like composition and intense hydrothermal plumes.
+Elemental sulfur occurs around the vents, which release warm (maximum temperature 112 C) acidic mineral-rich waters with a brine-like composition and intense hydrothermal plumes.
 These waters may be derived from magmatic fluids and their helium isotope ratios appear to vary between observations.
 The influence of the hydrothermal emanations extends 7 km from the volcano.
-One or two additional vent sites are suspected to exist in the Macauley Caldera.
+One or two other vent sites are suspected to exist in the Macauley Caldera.
 There is evidence that a lake of molten sulfur once filled the Macauley Cone crater and left sulfur deposits with thicknesses exceeding 1 m.

-A vent biota has become established around the hydrothermal vents consisting of mussels: Vulcanidas isolatus at shallow depths and Gigantidas gladius at both shallow and intermediate depths.
+A vent biota consisting of mussels has been established around the hydrothermal vents: Vulcanidas isolatus at shallow depths and Gigantidas gladius at both shallow and intermediate depths.
 Sea stars prey on them while crabs and tonguefish graze at the sulfurous crater walls.
 The hydrothermal activity occurs at shallow depths, thus fluids can enter the photic zone where biological productivity is highest.